matt-antone/Scorer/docs/screens/clients/player-client/main_interface_screen.md

 - **Player Identification**: A clear label indicates which player this client controls (e.g., "Player 1 Controls").
 - **Primary Score Controls**:
   - Displays the player's current primary score.
-  - `+` and `-` buttons to modify the score.
+  - `+` and `-` buttons to modify the score (enabled only when it's your turn).
 - **Secondary Score Controls**:
   - Displays the player's current secondary score.
-  - `+` and `-` buttons to modify the score.
+  - `+` and `-` buttons to modify the score (enabled only when it's your turn).
 - **Command Point (CP) Controls**:
   - Displays the player's current CP.
-  - `+` and `-` buttons to modify the CP count.
+  - `+` and `-` buttons to modify the CP count (enabled only when it's your turn).
+- **End Turn Button**: Available only when it's your turn.
 - **Game Timer Display**: Displays the synchronized value of the main game timer.
 This is a read-only view.
 See the [Game Timer System documentation](../../../game_timer.md) for more details.
 - **Player Timer Display**: Displays the synchronized value of the player's individual timer.
 This is a read-only view.
 See the [Player Timer System documentation](../../../player_timer.md) for more details.

-### Data Synchronization

-- **Sending Updates**: When a player presses a `+` or `-` button, the client sends a specific event to the WebSocket server (e.g., `update_score` or `update_cp`).
-The payload includes the player ID, the type of score to modify (primary, secondary, or cp), and the action (increment or decrement).
+### Game Logic Flow (Dual Control)

+1. **Score and CP Updates**:

+   - Changes can be initiated from either this client or the Kivy host
+   - The "first press wins" model applies - whichever client initiates the change first, that change is processed
+   - All changes are immediately reflected on all clients
+   - Controls are only enabled when it's your turn

+2. **Turn Management**:

+   - The "End Turn" button is only available when it's your turn
+   - When pressed, it sends an `end_turn` event to the server
+   - The server processes this and broadcasts the new state to all clients
+   - Your controls become disabled, and the opponent's controls become enabled

+3. **Real-time Updates**:
-- **Receiving Updates**: The interface also listens for `game_state_update` events from the server.
-This is crucial for two reasons:
+   - The interface listens for `game_state_update` events from the server
-  1. It keeps the player client in sync if the score is changed on the main Kivy app.
-  2. It confirms that the player's own update was received and processed successfully by the server, as the server will broadcast the new state back to all clients after an update.
+   - Updates are processed immediately to reflect:
+     - Score changes from either client
+     - Turn changes
+     - Round changes
+     - Timer updates

 ## 3. Screen Transition

 - This is a single-screen interface.
 It does not transition to other game-related screens.
-It will remain active from the moment the player connects until the browser tab is closed or the connection is permanently lost.
+- It will remain active from the moment the player connects until:
+  - The browser tab is closed
+  - The connection is permanently lost
+  - The game ends (server sends `game_phase: 'game_over'`)

 ## 4. Key Implementation Details

-- **Minimalism**: The interface is intentionally simple, focusing only on the essential controls to minimize distraction.
+- **File Location**: `client/src/screens/MainInterfaceScreen.js`
-- **Player-Specific**: The client is locked to a single player's data.
-It cannot view or modify the opponent's score.
+- **Player-Specific**: The client is locked to a single player's data and controls
-- **API Events**: The interaction relies on a set of specific WebSocket events designed for player actions, which are distinct from the general `game_state_update` used for broadcasting.
+- **Dual Control**: While this client can initiate changes, it must respect the "first press wins" model
+- **State-Driven**: All UI elements are enabled/disabled based on the current game state
 - **Synchronization**: The appearance of this screen is directly controlled by the Kivy host application's state.
-When the host is on the `ScorerRootWidget` (active gameplay), this client screen will be active.
+When the host is on the `ScorerRootWidget`, this client screen will be active.